FabSugandhi/FabianSugandhi_T2A2/README.md

 ## R1: Explain the problem that this app will solve, and explain how this app solves or addresses the problem

+This application was developed as a tool to assist players with the Pokemon Trading Card Game (Pokemon TCG), namely as a deck and card tracking tool.
+The Pokemon TCG is a copyrighted property trademark of the Pokemon Company International (Pokemon Company International, 2024).

 While Pokemon TCG is one of the most popular Trading Card Game today, it is not without problems.
 As one of the biggest and one of the longest running name in the Trading Card Game scene, the Pokemon TCG has a very extensive card library, with cards of the same name sometimes having different versions coming from different sets.
 It is also becomes the game standard for the players to play multiple copies of some of the important cards in their decks.
 Also, some players prefer to not have to buy too many additional copies of specific cards, just because they want to be including them in multiple decks, rather just swapping them between the decks they are currently playing.

 All these factors make it a very arduous task for the players to manually keep track of what cards they already have and which decks have they included each card to, something that might keep newer players away from exploring the game.
 This app is developed in order to alleviate some of those issues.